georgi2005atanasov/NutriBest.Presentation/README.md

 # NutriBest.Presentation
 A web application for selling fitness supplements, developed using C# ASP.NET Web API and React.
 ## 🚧 Video in Progress 🚧
 A detailed video tutorial is currently in progress.
+For now, you can visit the "<a href=""></a>" folder to get a brief insights on the design that has been made.
 Stay tuned!

 <h2>Admin Panel Functionalities</h2>